Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Results

 \subsection{User Analysis (RQ3)}

 \myparagraph{Descriptive Statistics} We collected the profiles of \newdatainfo{31,111} users who prompted Grok in their posts (descriptive statistics in Table~\ref{tab:user_info}).
-We observed that most Grok users in our sample are relatively active on the X platform, with more than 75\% of having posted at least 1,000 posts.
+We observed that most Grok users in our sample are relatively active on the X platform, with more than 75\% of them having posted at least 1,000 posts.
 75\% of accounts mentioning ``@grok'' in our sample have existed for \newdatainfo{601} or more days, indicating that the model is not primarily used by people who have very recently joined the platform.
 About half of users have \newdatainfo{184} or fewer followers on the platform, indicating that most Grok accounts belong to average users, rather than influential accounts with many followers.
-Around \newdatainfo{20\% (6,309)} of accounts belong to verified users, and \newdatainfo{80\% (24,802)} to unverified users.
+Around \newdatainfo{20\%} of accounts belong to verified users.

-Note that our sample included some accounts that authored more than one post in our dataset, including \newdatainfo{636} user accounts that authored more than 3 posts ($min= 4,\ \newdatainfo{max=123}$).
-We collected profile information for 604 (out of the 636) accounts successfully, and among these we observed greater overall activity among these users than in our sample as a whole, including a higher number of posts (\newdatainfo{$mean=42,728,\ median=13,259$}), and a slightly higher proportion \newdatainfo{(174 of 636)} with 1,000+ followers.
+Note that our sample included some accounts that authored more than one post in our dataset, including \newdatainfo{636} user accounts that authored more than 3 posts (min~=~4, max~=~123).
+We collected profile information for 604 (out of the 636) accounts successfully, and among these we observed greater overall activity among these users than in our sample as a whole, including a higher number of posts (mean~=~42,728, median~=~13,259), and a slightly higher proportion \newdatainfo{(174 of 636)} of user with over 1,000 followers.